tekacs/scrobble-exchange-pub/README.md

 * Karolis Dziedzelis
 * Amar Sood

-<a id="amar">AS: Posited by Amar on a technical basis - poke me if you have objections/problems.</a>
+<a id="amar">AS:</a> Posited by Amar on a technical basis - poke me if you have objections/problems.

 [AS]: #amar "Posited by Amar on a technical basis - poke me if you have objections/problems."